JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 If you understand a programming language, given enough time, you can read a program's code and understand how it works.
 There is no magic in programming.

+Yet, when you're new to programming, it _feels_ like there's magic everywhere.
+Programs do weird things and it's hard to understand why.
+Even after you've mastered one area of an application, the rest of it may still feel like a daunting shadow of uncertainty.

+I'd like to use this blog post to make the following three points:

+-   We shouldn't let fear of the unknown stop ourselves from digging into code
+-   Organizations are understandable, learnable systems too
+-   Stifling fear and being assertive -both with code and people- is an important part of gaining seniority

+To help provide context on those points, I'm going to bring in an example from an unusual source: a book on religious thought.

 ## A Letter in the Scroll

 I'm midway through reading _A Letter in the Scroll_ by the late great Rabbi Lord Jonathan Sacks.